 The streaming services are taking over the Emmys.
 Four years after “House of Cards” opened up the major categories to online content providers with three wins, Netflix, Hulu and Amazon have hit an all-time high with a combined total of 126 nominations.
 But how did we get here?

-“Transparent" "Transparent" was -- and still is -- Amazon Prime’s flagship show.
+“Transparent” was — and still is — Amazon Prime’s flagship show.
 In 2015, following its debut season, it won an unprecedented five Emmy awards, including Outstanding Directing in a Comedy Series for Jill Soloway and Outstanding Lead Actor in a Comedy for Jeffrey Tambor.
 The show has been a continuous staple at the Emmys since.

 2015 was a big year for streaming services at the Emmys.
 “Grace and Frankie” was yet another Netflix series that earned nominations in major categories.
-The show has continued to be a consistent presence at the awards ever since -- specifically in acting categories.
+The show has continued to be a consistent presence at the awards ever since — specifically in acting categories.

-"Master of None" The big addition at the 2016 Emmys was the Aziz Ansari-led comedy “Master of None.”
-The Netflix series earned Ansari nominations for acting, writing and directing -- and a win for writing with his colleague Alan Yang.
+The big addition at the 2016 Emmys was the Aziz Ansari-led comedy “Master of None.”
+The Netflix series earned Ansari nominations for acting, writing and directing — and a win for writing with his colleague Alan Yang.
 He’ll get another shot in 2017 with more nominations in the same categories, including Outstanding Comedy Series.

 The anthology series didn’t qualify for the main Emmys until the third season arrived on Netflix.
-It got three nominations in 2017, including two for the episode “San Junipero" -- which was nominated for Outstanding Television Movie, despite being a part of an anthology.
+It got three nominations in 2017, including two for the episode “San Junipero” — which was nominated for Outstanding Television Movie, despite being a part of an anthology.